Necessary Explanations About The Sun + Its Side Effects And Benefits

 Immune System: Boost Vitamin D produced by sun exposure plays a significant role in the functioning of the immune system.
 It helps the body fight off infections and reduces the risk of autoimmune diseases.

-Side Effects of Excessive Sun Exposure
+Side Effects Of Excessive Sun Exposure

 Sunburn: One of the most immediate side effects of too much sun exposure is sunburn.
 Sunburn results from prolonged exposure to ultraviolet (UV) rays, causing skin damage.
 Symptoms include redness, pain, swelling, and, in severe cases, blistering.